 ~ Chief Seattle

-We’ve built an astounding 91,843 dams in this country, and that’s just the ones that are over 6-feet high.
-The real number is closer to 500,000.
+We’ve built an astounding 91,843 dams in this country, and that number only accounts for the ones that are over 6-feet high.
+If you add in the small ones, the number is closer to 500,000.
 In the name of economics and expansion, we traded brotherly kindness for concrete.

 I recently read Cracked: The Future of Dams in a Hot, Chaotic World, by Steven Hawley.
-He provides a scathing overview of the history of dam building in the US, and the governmental greed and corruption that fed it.
-Over the last century or so, we dammed up this whole country and spread our dam ideology all over the world.
+He writes a fascinating tale of the history of big dam building in the American West, and the greed and corruption that fed it.
+It’s well worth the read.

-Greed and corruption aside, we built dams for seemingly good purposes — water storage, irrigation, flood control, power generation — but we failed to take the river’s needs into account.
 Dams and the reservoirs behind them destroy river ecosystems.
-They change the water temperature, reduce the water quality, degrade the habitat for aquatic creatures and surrounding wildlife, prevent fish from being able to migrate, erode shorelines, drown beautiful stretches of river, and more.
-Rapidly disappearing wild fish populations around the world are a sure sign the dam era needs to end.
+They reduce water quality, degrade habitat for aquatic creatures and surrounding wildlife, prevent fish from migrating, erode shorelines, drown beautiful stretches of river, and the list of harms goes on.

-Hydroelectric dams have long been touted as clean, renewable sources of energy production.
+We also know now that dams are not clean energy sources.
+Hydroelectric dams have long been advertised as clean, renewable sources of energy production.
 They don’t burn fossil fuels, which is great; no carbon emissions.
 But studies now tell us this isn’t the full story:

-Dams worldwide emit about a billion tons of greenhouse gases per year.
+Dams worldwide emit almost a billion tons of greenhouse gases per year.

-According to American Rivers, the US successfully removed 80 dams across 25 states in 2023.
+According to American Rivers, the US successfully removed 80 dams across 25 states in 2023 and 108 dams across 27 states in 2024.
 In total, we’ve removed just over 2,000 dams in the last century.

 I’ve heard people argue that we need dams, because we need power.
 But according to the US National Inventory of Dams, only 3% of dams are hydroelectric.
 One-third of our dams are categorized as recreational.